-The Organization receives support from various foundations, corporate and individual donors, including \$209,960 and \$209,382 or approximately 23% and 17% of total revenue and gains, respectively, from one foundation for the years ended December 31, 2015 and 2014.
+The Organization receives support from various foundations, corporate and individual donors, including \$736,750 from two foundations and \$209,960 from one foundation, or approximately 38% and 23% of total revenue and gains, respectively, for the years ended December 31, 2016 and 2015.
 A significant reduction in the level of contributions, if this were to occur, could have an adverse impact on the Organization's programs and services.